getherbie/herbie/website/site/pages/2-doc/3-contents/6-data-files.md

 ## The data folder

 In the data folder you create one or more JSON or YAML files that can contain any structured data.
-You can access this data in the template via `site.data.<FILENAME>`.
+You can access this data in the template via `site.data.<filename>`.

 ### Example: A list of people